Disney’s Animal Kingdom Theme Park

 • Ride the headliners early.
 Avatar Flight of Passage and Expedition Everest—Legend of the Forbidden Mountain® draw the longest lines.
 Ride them at rope drop or buy a Lightning Lane pass.

 • Safari in the morning or evening.
-Animals on Kilimanjaro Safaris® are most active in the first hour after opening and the last two hours before close.
+Animals on Kilimanjaro Safaris® move the most in the first hour after opening and the last two hours before close.

 • Three must-see shows.
-Festival of the Lion King, Finding Nemo: The Big Blue… and Beyond!, and Zootopia: Better Zoogether! are all included with park admission.
+Festival of the Lion King, Finding Nemo: The Big Blue… and Beyond!, and Zootopia: Better Zoogether! come with park admission.

 • Only three height requirements.
 Most of the park is open to guests of all ages.
 Only Avatar Flight of Passage, Expedition Everest—Legend of the Forbidden Mountain, and Kali River Rapids® have height minimums.

-Disney’s Animal Kingdom® Theme Park is unlike anything else at Walt Disney World® Resort.
-It combines real animals, immersive storytelling, and some of the best rides on property.
+Disney’s Animal Kingdom Theme Park is unlike anything else at Walt Disney World Resort.
+It blends real animals, rich storytelling, and some of the best rides at the resort.
 The park feels more like stepping into another world than visiting a theme park.
-You can fly on the back of a banshee over Pandora and ride through an African savanna with live giraffes and elephants.
-You can watch a Broadway-caliber show — all in the same day.
+You fly on a banshee over Pandora.
+You ride through an African savanna with live giraffes and elephants.
+You watch a Broadway-caliber show.
+All in one day.

 The park is built around the Tree of Life®, a 145-foot sculpture carved with over 300 animals.
 Six themed lands branch out from Discovery Island® at the center.
 Each land has its own atmosphere, wildlife, and attractions.